 Just type in the main query you want to rank for, and you will see a few good suggestions like these:

-This is a great place to find the keywords that your competitors are already ranking in and keywords you can also rank for.
+This is a great place to find the keywords your competitors are already ranking in and those you can also rank for.

 Use Ubersuggest and enter the domain of one of your search competitors.